arqex/freezer/README.md

 });
 ```

-Freezer can be used along with any Flux library, but it is also possible to use it in a Flux-like way without any framework.
+Freezer can be used along with any Flux library, but it is also possible to *use it in a Flux-like way without any framework*.

 Instead of calling actions we can trigger custom events, thanks to the open event system built in Freezer.
 Those events accept any number of parameters.